 In addition, any extra money that came in — like tax refunds, birthday checks, work bonuses and even credit card rewards that I redeemed for cash — went to prepaying the mortgage.

 I also increased my income by selling things that I no longer used on eBay and Craigslist.
 This was more of a one-time purge that took about a month to complete.
-For example, I made several hundred dollars by getting rid of books that were just collecting dust around the condo.
 Items that I couldn’t sell were donated to Goodwill for the tax deduction.

 2. Slashed spending